SYNOPSIS

 -port portnum-

-port to listen for OCSP requests on.
+Port to listen for OCSP requests on.
+Both IPv4 and IPv6 are possible.
 The port may also be specified using the

 Ignore malformed requests or responses: When acting as an OCSP client, retry if a malformed response is received.
 When acting as an OCSP responder, continue running instead of terminating upon receiving a malformed request.